Updated May 3, 2023

-- Support: You can also be among those organizations who are looking to extend a support to all the professionals globally who are currently working on Linux.
-With an extensive growth of Linux in enterprise and corporate area, firms choose Linux over licensed windows.
+- Support: You can also be among those organizations that are looking to extend support to all the professionals globally who are currently working on Linux.
+With the extensive growth of Linux in enterprise and corporate areas, firms choose Linux over licensed windows.

-- Teaching and Writing: This is one other domain where you can see yourself employed at.
+- Teaching and Writing: This is one other domain where you can see yourself employed.
 The above-mentioned aspirants need tutors to learn this course and you can be one of them.
-You can choose to do this privately or in any school, college or any other institution.
+You can choose to do this privately or in any school, college, or any other institution.
 Writing can be related to providing documentation for large companies and the ones related to technical papers.
 You can also choose to work as a freelancer in teaching or writing.

-We have listed down top 15 jobs for you which you can expect after you come out with Linux expertise.
+We have listed down the top 15 jobs for you which you can expect after you come out with Linux expertise.

 - DevOps Engineer